hamlet-io/docs/docs/how-to/run/managing-kms-secrets.md

     -----BEGIN RSA PRIVATE KEY-----
     ```

-    This key has been encrypted by hamlet using the AWS KMS service, so we need to decrypt the file
+    This key has been encrypted by hamlet using the AWS KMS service, so we need to decrypt the file.

 1. First get the full path to the kms key